Acyclic colourings of graphs with obstructions: Cycle obstructions

-The linear bound defined of Theorem~\ref{thm:1acyclic} depends on the size of the obstructions.
-For cycle obstructions, we show that this dependency is only of second order.
+Let $t \ge 2$.
+The even cycle $C_{2t}$ is a bipartite graph such that removing any of its vertices yields an acyclic subgraph, therefore by Corollary~\ref{cor:1acyclic}, $a(d,C_{2t}) = \bigO{\sqrt{t} \cdot d}$.
+This linear upper bound has a first-order dependency on $t$, the size of the obstruction.
+This section shows that this dependency is only of second order for cycle obstructions.
 For technical reasons, we have to treat $C_4$-free graphs separately.